Image of hashtag on a notebook with pencil

 Why use hashtags

-From a business perspective, using hashtags is a way to increase your brand awareness.
-They can promote your business and/or product & services to help you get found and keep you up to date with trends and breaking news.
+From a business perspective, using hashtags is a way to increase brand awareness.
+They can promote your business and/or products and services to help you get found and keep you up to date with trends and breaking news.

-You can build brand awareness using branded hashtags too, this is a great way to promote your business and drive conversations.
-For example, Coca-Cola used the #ShareACoke Campaign to encourage sharing and gifting of Coca-Cola bottles.
+You can also build brand awareness using branded hashtags.
+This is a great way to promote your business and drive conversations.
+For example, Coca-Cola used the #ShareACoke Campaign to encourage the sharing and gifting of Coca-Cola bottles.
 Due to its great success, Coca-Cola even launched a website where you could personalize your Coke bottle.

 Screenshot of hashtag share a coke.

-Another useful way to use hashtags is by showing support for the causes that matter the most to your brand This plays a big role in your social media strategy and promotes your values.
+Another useful way to use hashtags is to show support for the causes that matter most to your brand.
+This plays a big role in your social media strategy and promotes your values.
 When you show support for social or environmental issues, you are putting your brand name out there and showing your followers that you care.

-According to Twitter, #stopasianhate was the most retweeted Tweet in 2021.
+According to X, #stopasianhate was the most retweeted Tweet in 2021.

 Screenshot of the most retweeted Tweet in 2021.